Natwarsinhji Bhavsinhji: Biography

 He was the only son of Maharaja Rana Shri Bhavsinhji Madhavsinhji Sahib Bahadur, Rana Sahib of Porbandar, by his third wife, Maharani Bama Sahib Ramba Kunverba Sahiba of Bhavnagar State.

 He was educated at the Rajkumar College at Rajkot and stood first in the diploma examination for all the Princes' colleges in India.
 He succeeded his father on his death on 10 December 1908 and ascended the throne on 26 January 1920 after he came of age.

 He married twice, but had no children.
 He first married Rupaliba Sahiba (1898–1943) of Limbdi State in 1920 and, after her death, Anant Kunverba alias Annette de Silva (1911–1989) in 1954.

 He captained India in his first Indian cricket team in England in 1932.
 He played in only four of the 26 first-class matches.
-In the era when only Royals used to hold position of Captains, in a rare gesture of sportsmanship, he stood down from the captaincy in favor of the more talented C.K.
+In the era when only Royals used to hold position of Captains, in a rare gesture of sportsmanship, he stood down from the captaincy in favour of the more talented C.K.
 Nayudu for the Test against England.
 K. S. Ghanshyamsinhji, the elder brother of Rupaliba Sahiba, served as his vice captain.